Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 Wrapping it up like a big Spaceship Earth

 Epcot is an experience.
-Over the last 40 years it has evolved like the focus of the park itself into a full day theme park.
+Over the last 40 years, it has evolved.
+The focus of the park itself transformed into a full day theme park.
 I have a feeling it will continue to evolve as Walt Disney had envisioned.
-Visit this park for a trip through nature, a journey to space, a walk around the world and use your imagination while you are at it!
+Visit this park for a trip through nature.
+Enjoy a journey to space or a walk around the world.
+Use your imagination while you are at it!

 To check out the highlights of the other 3 Disney World Theme Parks as well as Disney Springs, follow the links below: